Post-transcriptional Gene Regulation in Stem Cells

-We are broadly interested in post-transcriptional gene regulation and our current focus is on the mRNA 3′ end processing.
+We are broadly interested in post-transcriptional gene regulation and its role in stem cell biology and in cancer development.
+Our current focus is on the mRNA 3′ end processing.
 The 3′ ends of most eukaryotic mRNAs are formed by an endonucleolytic cleavage and the subsequent addition of a string of adenosines.
-Interestingly, the transcripts of 30-70% of genes in all eukaryotes have alternative 3′ ends that are formed by cleavage/polyadenylation at different sites, a phenomenon called mRNA alternative polyadenylation (APA).
+Interestingly, the transcripts of ~70% of genes in all eukaryotes have alternative 3′ ends that are formed by cleavage/polyadenylation at different sites, a phenomenon called mRNA alternative polyadenylation (APA).
 APA not only expands the proteomic and functional diversity, but also plays important roles in gene regulation.
 Deregulation of mRNA 3′ processing and APA have been implicated in a wide spectrum of human diseases.
 However, it remains poorly understood how poly(A) sites are recognized and how their recognition is regulated.
 Our goal is to decipher the rules that govern poly(A) site choice, or the “polyadenylation code”, by using a combination of biochemical, genomic, and genetic approaches.
+Our studies aim to provide novel insights into the basic mechanisms of post-transcriptional gene regulation as well as its role in many physiological and pathological processes..

 - Characterization of the mRNA 3′ processing machinery.

 Previously we have purified the human mRNA 3′ processing complex in its active and intact form (Shi et al., Mol Cell 2009).
-Surprisingly, this complex consists of more than 80 proteins, including the core 3′ processing factors and many peripheral factors that may couple mRNA 3′ end formation to other cellular processes.
+Surprisingly, this complex consists of more than 85 proteins, including the core 3′ processing factors and many peripheral factors that may couple mRNA 3′ end formation to other cellular processes.
 Currently we are carrying out proteomic, structural and functional analyses to understand the inner workings of this amazing molecular machine.
+Recently we have mapped the RNA interactions for some of the core mRNA 3′ processing factors (Yao et al., PNAS 2012; Yao et al., RNA 2013) and our results revealed a surprising diversity in the mechanisms for poly(A) site recognition in mammalian cells.

 Electron microscopy images of purified human mRNA 3′ processing complex (Shi et al., Mol Cell 2009)